Elon Musk, SpaceX Plan Falcon 9 Mission In 3 Weeks, Will Deliver Payload Of Iridium Next & GRACE-FO Satellites

 — SpaceX (@SpaceX) April 19, 2018

 Elon Musk, who also co-founded Tesla and Neuralink, is reportedly worth $18.9 billion.
-He has also stated that the goals of his companies were to reduce both global warming and the human carbon footprint, while increasing sustainability.
+He has also stated that one of the goals of his companies is to reduce both global warming and the human carbon footprint while increasing sustainability.